Bradgate Park: Old John

 A prominent landmark is the folly known as 'Old John' on the top of the highest hill in the park.
 Built by the Greys in 1784, the folly is, by local legend, a memorial to John, an estate worker killed in a bonfire accident during celebrations of the 21st birthday of the future sixth Earl of Stamford.
 It is reputed that the stonework at the side of the tower was altered to look like a handle, perhaps knowing John's liking of ale.
 However he was not 21 until 1786, and a map of 1745 names the hill as 'Old John'.
 The tower was used during the 19th century as a viewing point for the horse-racing practice circuit laid out by the seventh earl.

 In 2001, Bradgate Park Trust registered the design of the building as a trademark, and in 2018 told a local artist that she would have to pay them if she continued to sell her paintings of it.

 Cropston Reservoir

 Cropston Reservoir was constructed in the south-east corner of the park in 1871, submerging the Head Keeper's house and a substantial area of former parkland.
 It was Leicester's second reservoir (after Thornton), built in response to the 1831 and 1841 cholera epidemics.
 The water level was raised 2 ft in 1887, to increase capacity and the original steam powered beam engines ran until 1956.
 A number of pools were also constructed along the course of the River Lin through the park, to allow silt to settle before reaching the reservoir.
 A second, covered reservoir was added on the northern side of the park in the early 1960s.

-Proposed railway

-In 1899, a Private member's Bill was presented to Parliament for the formation and construction of the Leicester, Groby and Bradgate Park Railway.
-At a distance of 5 miles, 4 furlongs and 1.4 chains long, the railway was planned to run from Newtown Linford, through Sheet Hedges Wood, under Bradgate Road, and then via Cropston to a junction with the Great Central Main Line within Thurcaston parish, to the north of Rothley railway station.
-The proponents of the bill stated that the primary purpose of the line would be to carry passengers.
-In reality, the aim of the promoters was for the new railway to take granite from Sheet Hedges Quarry to the Great Central Railway, as well as potentially encourage the opening of quarries in Bradgate Park.
-The proposal ultimately failed however, as the Commons Committee meeting on 20 March 1899 felt that the argument in favour of building the railway was insufficient.